It’s all about the maps

 Finding a better way

-Akros (Zambia-based) and Ona (Kenya-based) have worked together to tackle the problem of low intervention coverage by using satellite maps and in-field technology to locate each individual house within a rural community.
+Akros has worked with regional partners to tackle the problem of low intervention coverage by using satellite maps and in-field technology to locate each individual house within a rural community.
 When field teams apply household interventions like IRS, teams can see, in real-time, the true coverage results they are achieving.
 Changing up strategies and supporting smart-planning to ensure interventions are applied to all houses that need them—even those in Africa’s rural bush that cannot be seen from the road .
 This type of geo-targeting and spatial intelligence is what is going to change the face of public health and navigate interventions toward people who really need them.

 We are using maps in new ways to get important health services distributed at high coverage rates—essentially putting maps in the hands of health workers that had previously been operating in the “dark” with no addresses, paper, or digital maps in extremely rural environments.
 Now, with this birds-eye view of structures in an area, community health workers know which houses need to be reached with important life-saving interventions.
 This map-based approach provides navigation tools to even the most remote houses, and creates the ability to record data against each house where services are offered.
 The end result is specifically targeting services to the areas that need them most.